strapi/documentation/developer-docs/latest/deployment/21yunbox.md

 You can set up a Strapi CMS on 21YunBox in four quick steps:

-1. Create a 21YunBox Account.
-Visit [21YunBox dashboard](https://https://www.21yunbox.com/u/signup/) to create an account if you don't already have one.
+1. Create a 21YunBox account.
+If you don't already have one, visit [21YunBox dashboard](https://https://www.21yunbox.com/u/signup/).
 2. Create a new web service on 21YunBox, and give 21YunBox permission to access your GitHub or Gitee repo.
 3. Use the following values during creation: